matrix-org/matrix-spec-proposals/content/client-server-api/modules/mentions.md

     listed on the room.
 If no alias can be found, fall back to the room ID.
 In all cases, use the alias/room ID being linked to as the anchor's text.
--   When referencing groups, use the group ID as the anchor's text.

 The text component of the anchor should be used in the event's `body` where the mention would normally be represented, as shown in the example